-Our OTS program is where clients come to understand the concept of the physical allergy.
-Day classes are held off campus at the Healing Centers at 4th and St. Catherine (men) as well as 15th and Kentucky (women).
-These classes are where clients begin accepting their self-centered-disease problem and its spiritual solution.
+In the motivational phase, called Off the Streets (OTS), clients work with peers in similar circumstances to motivate one another to adopt social skills and learn core principles central to Alcoholics Anonymous and Narcotics Anonymous.
+While in OTS, our clients come to understand the concept of the physical allergy.
+Day classes are held off campus at Healing Centers, located at 4th and St. Catherine (men) and 15th and Kentucky (women).
+These classes are where clients begin accepting their self-centered disease problem and its spiritual solution.
 Our clients also learn the basics of responsibility and move away from a “street” mentality.
 Along the way, they make a commitment to the solution.

-The Recovery Stage (Phase I) is where clients learn how to apply the 12 Steps of Alcoholics Anonymous and Narcotics Anonymous in their lives with the program curriculum.
+The recovery stage, called Phase I, is where clients learn how to apply the 12 Steps of Alcoholics Anonymous and Narcotics Anonymous in their lives with the program curriculum.
 This curriculum consists of classes and written assignments.
-All clients are assisted through the process by Peer Mentors, which are men and women who have completed the program.
+All clients are assisted throughout this process by Peer Mentors, who are men and women who recently completed The Healing Place recovery program.

-The first part of this stage stresses personal accountability – being on time for classes and meetings, completing job assignments, etc. – and encourages clients to look at their own behavior.
+The first part of Phase I stresses strong personal accountability – being on time for classes and meetings, completing job assignments, etc. – and encourages clients to look at their own behavior.
 This is facilitated at the Community meeting.

-The second part focuses on interpersonal skills, stressing concern and accountability for others in the program.
-This is achieved through role modeling, holding peers accountable for their actions, and by giving support to others.
+The second part of Phase I focuses on interpersonal skills, stressing concern and accountability for others in the program.
+This is achieved through role modeling, holding peers accountable for their actions, and giving support to others.

-They volunteer to serve as leaders and role models for those who are newer in the program.
-Peer mentors teach classes, monitor assignments, coordinate job assignments and work one-on-one with people who are moving through the recovery process.
-Peer mentors demonstrate The Healing Place philosophy that the best solution is one alcoholic/addict reaching back to help another along the journey to recovery.
+Once a client completes the program, he or she can choose to become a Peer Mentor.
+Peer Mentors volunteer to serve as leaders and role models for those who are newer in the program.
+Peer Mentors teach classes, monitor assignments, coordinate job assignments, and work one-on-one with individuals moving through the recovery process.
+Peer Mentors demonstrate The Healing Place philosophy that the best solution is one alcoholic or addict reaching back to help another on the journey to recovery.